-Mr Philip Li joined APSN in 2005 and is currently serving as the Deputy Centre Director of APSN Centre for Adults.
+Mr Philip Li joined APSN in 2005 and is currently serving as Senior Centre Lead, APSN Centre for Adults.
 Philip started out as a programme coordinator and have 13 years’ experience in the social service sector.
 In 2008, during his time as an instructor and coordinator, he was also one of the first six Singaporean Community in Bloom ambassadors appointed by NParks.
 Prior to joining APSN, Philip has also served in the Management Committee of Student Volunteer Corps.

 The APSN Schools and Centre adopt a holistic approach in its curriculum, comprising academic, vocational and social skills, which are important for open employment and lifelong learning.
 APSN seeks to enable persons with special needs to be active contributors of the society and is committed to inspire and build capabilities of its partners and community to lead and advocate an inclusive society.

 To date, APSN’s growing database has more than 5,000 beneficiaries, comprising students, trainees and alumni.
 The Association is constantly expanding its network to reach out to and understand the needs of its members to better support them.